 Should've just nodded when Justice had said, "Sure, Gracie, pretending to be a stowaway entertainer is better than nothing, but we don't have a costume for you."
-She'd looked around the desolate plane hangar, thrown up her hands, and teased, "We're shit out of eight-hundred-dollar bras, and there's no Agent Provocateur in sight."
+Or when her sister had looked around the desolate plane hangar, thrown up her hands, and teased, "We're shit out of eight-hundred-dollar bras, and there's no Agent Provocateur in sight."